xrrocha/xrecords/doc/intro.md

 ## The Framework Model ##

-The above theory is depicted in the following class diagram:
+The above theory is captured in the following class diagram:

 ![Framework Class Model](img/copier-framework.png)

 > NOTE: Even though we intend to copy only `Record`s, the copier framework as
 > such need not be concerned with the actual type of its data.
 Because of this,
 > it copies data items with a generic type (`E`) rather than being
 > unnecessarily limited to `Record`.
-This reflects another framework design principle:
+This exemplifies another framework design
+> principle:
 > *[separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns)*

 We had previously stated that a framework captures what doesn't change in its